If you legally change your name because of marriage, divorce, court order or any other reason,

 - Fill out and print an Application for a Social Security Card; and

-- Take or mail your application and documents to your local Social Security office.
+- Mail your application and documents to your local Social Security office.

 Other Questions You May Find Helpful